TasnimMaisha/my-codef-site/content/_index.md

 5. Fold down the tip of the top layer which will create the beak
 6. Then flip swan over and fold it in half vertically
-7. Finally, pull the neck and beak away from body, pinching the fold (the neck should be 90 degree from the body). https://www.youtube.com/watch?time_continue=91&v=_U-pYvBNAQQ&feature=emb_logo
+7. Finally, pull the neck and beak away from body, pinching the fold (the neck should be 90 degree from the body).

+### Here is a clip, showing how to fold an origami swan
+https://www.youtube.com/watch?time_continue=91&v=_U-pYvBNAQQ&feature=emb_logo